Parallel Best Arm Identification in Heterogeneous Environments: Technical Overview of The Main Result

-Now, for any distribution $\sigma^A \in \D_\ell^A$ and any $k \in \{\ell+1, \ldots, L\}$, we can show that for any {\em good} sequence of pull outcomes $\theta$, after observing $\theta$ and getting the promise that the support is a subset of $S_k^A$, the posterior distribution of $\sigma^A$ belongs to $\D_k^A$.
-On the other hand, we can also show that the pull sequence is good with high probability if its length (i.e., the number of pulls) is not too large.
-This property of classes of distributions helps in establishing the foundation of the induction in the round elimination without having to go through the complicated spelling of the posterior distributions after a round of arm pulls.
+On the other hand, we can also show that the pull sequence $\theta$ is good with high probability if its length is not too large, which holds if there is a time budget constraint.

+Lemma~\ref{lem:distribution-class-simplied} helps in establishing the foundation of the induction in the round elimination without having to go through the spelling of the posterior distributions after a round of arm pulls.

+{\bf A Lower Bound for Adaptive CL Algorithms.\ \ } Our second technical contribution is to prove the lower bound for adaptive CL algorithms directly, instead of via a reduction from a lower bound for non-adaptive CL algorithms.
+The details can be found in Section~\ref{sec:lb-two}.

-\paragraph{Idea $3$: A Direct Lower Bound Proof for Adaptive Algorithms.} Let us first recall the proof for non-adaptive algorithms in \cite{TZZ19}: After the first round of pulls, we set a threshold $\eta$ and {\em publish} those arms who have been pulled more than $\eta$ times in the first round (call these arms {\em heavy arms}).
-By publishing an arm we mean revealing its mean to all agents.
-We use such a procedure to ensure that the posterior distributions of the means of remaining arms belong to the next distribution class.
-In order for our induction to proceed, we need to show that if we publish all heavy arms, the probability of the best arm being published is small.
+Let us first recall the proof for non-adaptive algorithms in \cite{TZZ19}.
+After the first round of pulls, we set a threshold $\eta$ and {\em publish} those arms who have been pulled more than $\eta$ times in the first round; we call these arms the {\em heavy arms}.
+By publishing an arm we mean revealing its mean to all agents; note that this will only make the problem easier, and consequently make the lower bound proof stronger.
+This arm publishing procedure is what we formerly referred to as the `` input massage".

+We use the arm publishing procedure to ensure that the means of remaining arms belong to the next class (i.e., $\mu^A \in S_{\ell+1}^A$).
+For the set of distribution classes $\D_\ell^A\ (\ell = 0, 1, \ldots)$ used in this paper, we can use Lemma~\ref{lem:distribution-class-simplied} to show that the posterior distribution of some $\sigma^A \in \D_\ell^A$, after the publishing procedure, belongs to the next distribution class $\D_{\ell+1}^A$.

+In order for the induction to proceed, we need to make sure that if we publish all heavy arms, the probability of the best arm being published is small, since otherwise the problem would already be solved and the round elimination process {\em cannot} continue.
 This is easy to do with non-adaptive algorithms, because the whole pull sequence and consequently the set of heavy arms are determined at the beginning of each round.
-If the number of heavy arms is small (which is guarantees by the time budget), then the probability that the set of heavy arms contain the best arm is also small, because all arms are almost equally uncertain at the beginning of each round; it other words, the set of heavy arms would be an almost {\em random subset} of all arms.
+If the time budget is small, then the number of heavy arms must be small.
+Consequently, the probability that the set of heavy arms contain the best arm is also small, because all arms are almost equally uncertain at the beginning of each round.
+In other words, the set of heavy arms would be an almost {\em random subset} of all arms.

+Adaptive algorithms, however, can utilize their adaptivity to look for arms with high means and make more pulls on those arms.